Qiskit/qiskit-serverless/docs/deployment/index.rst

 Deployment
 ==========

-This section covers setup procedures for quantum serverless.
+This section provides instructions for setting up Quantum Serverless.

-Those procedures include deployment to local machine and to cloud services as well as setting up client to communicate with compute resources.
+These procedures include deploying it to your local machine or to cloud services, as well as setting up the client to communicate with compute resources.

 .. toctree::
    :maxdepth: 1